WooCode/OmnIoC/README.md

 Performance comparison
 =====
 ![Imgur](http://i.imgur.com/IcEmlU2.png)
-The values are from using [this](https://github.com/danielpalme/IocPerformance) performance test with the latest versions of all Ioc's and added adapter for OmnIoc
+The values are from using [this](https://github.com/danielpalme/IocPerformance) performance test with the latest versions of all Ioc's and added adapter for OmnIoc.
+Also modified adapters to use generics where possible since OmnIoc is generic in it's core and not be unfair to other Iocs.

 **Here are all comparisons / stats including Iocs that didn't reach low enough values to be included in the graph**